iechor/docs/content/network/drivers/bridge.md

 ## Use the default bridge network

-The default `bridge` network is considered a legacy detail of Docker and is not recommended for production use.
+The default `bridge` network is considered a legacy detail of iEchor and is not recommended for production use.
 Configuring it is a manual operation, and it has [technical shortcomings](#differences-between-user-defined-bridges-and-the-default-bridge).